 The National Biosafety and Biocontainment Training Program (NBBTP) was conceived as a partnership between the Division of Occupational Health and Safety (DOHS) and the National Institute of Allergy and Infectious Diseases (NIAID) at the National Institutes of Health in Bethesda, Maryland.
-The NBBTP is administered by the Frontline Healthcare Workers Safety Foundation, Ltd., a not-for-profit, 501 (c)(3) education and research foundation.
+The NBBTP is administered by CDIC, Inc., an equal opportunity employer.

 NBBTP Mission & Vision

 The mission and vision of the National Biosafety and Biocontainment Training Program is to prepare biosafety and biocontainment professionals of the highest caliber to meet the needs of the biomedical, emerging disease and civilian biodefense research communities through the 21st century.